Bankruptcy in Scotland

 If you are thinking about going bankrupt, you will need to think about whether you have enough money to pay contributions, what will happen to your home, any impact if you are self-employed, what will happen to your belongings, the costs and any impact on your immigration status.

-Will I have to pay contributions
+Check if you'll have to pay contributions

 Your trustee will assess your income and expenditure to see if you have any disposable income left after your usual spending every month.
 If you do, you will usually be expected to pay contributions towards your debts.
 If you don’t, you won’t have to pay anything.